dpseidel/MovEco-R-Workshop/README.md

 - ` devtools::install_github("r-spatial/mapview")`

 # Files
-- The proposed schedule is found in the [Suggested_Schedule.md](https://github.com/dpseidel/MovEco-R-Workshop/blob/master/Suggested_Schedule.md), produced by the `Suggested_Schedule.Rmd`, both found in the main directory.
+- The proposed schedule is found in the [Schedule.pdf](https://github.com/dpseidel/MovEco-R-Workshop/blob/master/Schedule.pdf), produced by the `Schedule.Rmd`, both found in the main directory.
 - All files, including slides, live coding scripts, and activities are found sorted into directories according to workshop day in the `materials/` directory.